top of page

 Add Background Information to Your Genealogy Research Plan

-When you tackle any genealogy research question, you have to first review what you know and how you know it.
+When tackling any genealogy research question, you must first review what you know and how you know it.

 Sample background section for genealogy research plan

-Your background information can be as brief or in-depth as you need.
+Your background information can be as brief or in-depth as you need it to be.
 I opted for brief details for my John Townley brick wall project.

-I also highlighted the line I descend from.
+I also highlighted the line I descended from.
 You don't need to.
-Highlights help remind me who is the most researched relative in this family group.
+Highlights help remind me who the most researched relative in this family group is.

 If you have a source for any of that information, you should include it.